 Gilson Opal – The Most Famous Synthetic Opal

 “Gilson Opals”, named in regards to Pierre Wilson, the man credited with their invention, are primarily manufactured in the Far East, Japan, to be more exact.
 The only difference these synthesised Opals have from their naturally occurring counter-part is that they, for lack of a better phrase, are more common, more normalised, so to speak.
 Not as appealing as organic Opal in the eyes of the gem connoisseurs of the world, are still a far cry from the baser “imitation Opal” that is also coined “Gilson Opal”.

 Monarch Opal is a relatively new synthetic Opal that shows some very interesting patterns.
 They are famous for their black inclusion lines and this is one of the biggest giveaways that the stone is not natural.

 Comparison Of Opals

-- Look for columns of color on the side of the Opal.
-This is an indication of Synthetic Opal
+- Look for columns of colour on the side of the Opal.
+This is an indication of synthetic Opal

 - Does the pattern look blocky and semi uniform?
 This is a good indication of synthetic Opal

-- Does the back of the stone has sand?
-This is a very strong indication of a natural Opal
+- Does the back of the stone have sand?
+If it does this is a very strong indication that it is a natural Opal.

-One should pay careful attention when purchasing “organic opal”, so as to avoid the over-priced purchase of a “fake”.
-Even a triplet or doublet opal will not be considered “organic”, but aren’t necessarily fake, due to their containing a combination of both real and synthetic material.
-As you can see, it could be difficult to differentiate between an organic and a synthetic opal, but with the proper application of knowledge, one can prepare themselves.
-Synthetic opals, though not naturally occurring opals, are still amazing gems, only in a more frugal, cost-effective package.
+One should pay careful attention when purchasing “organic Opal”, so as to avoid the over-priced purchase of a “fake”.
+Even a triplet or doublet Opal will not be considered “organic”, but aren’t necessarily fake, due to their containing a combination of both real and synthetic material.
+As you can see, it could be difficult to differentiate between an organic and a synthetic Opal, but with the proper application of knowledge, one can prepare themselves.
+Synthetic Opals though not naturally occurring Opals are still amazing gemstones, only in a more frugal and cost-effective package.